liane4323/sep11-freedom-project/tool/learning-log.md

     </head>

 ```
 As you can see above, I made sure everything in the `<head>` was sorted out and linked.
-I then continued to write basic HTML code in order to start up my DEMO Page
+I then continued to write basic HTML code in order to start up my DEMO Page.
+I linked the Easy Toggle State JS from <a href = "https://cdnjs.com/libraries/easy-toggle-state" > CDN.

 ``` html